UK's Best Engineering Universities - Ranked

 We all know that the University of Cambridge has an incredibly distinguished international reputation in general, and its tendency for excellence continues when it comes to engineering.

-Cambridge University’s Department of Engineering, the largest department in the entire university, makes it to number one in our list of the best engineering universities in the UK as it brings together various different fields of engineering.
+Cambridge University’s Department of Engineering, the largest department in the entire university, makes it number one in our list of the best engineering universities in the UK as it brings together various different fields of engineering.

 When you study engineering at Cambridge, you can expect prestigious research departments, cutting edge facilities, and some world-class teachers.

-You’ll get the best out of your degree thanks to the modern teaching style of the learned professors here, whether you’re looking to study undergraduate or postgraduate programmes.
+You’ll get the best out of your degree thanks to the modern teaching style of the professors here, whether you’re looking to study undergraduate or postgraduate programmes.

 2. University of Oxford